kobitoko/vgad-gamejam-tamarocki/README.md

+# TAMAROCKI
+The Future of Survival

+Made for:
 vgad-gamejam-tamarocki
 Theme: Ensured Survival
-# TAMAROCKI
-The future of Survival